gitfoxi/gitfoxi.github.io/_staging/coming-attractions.md

     int V;
     V = 7;

-you're gonna have a bad time.
-This is thanks to a bunch of units defined in `MapiUnit.h" looking like:
+yRights and restrictions on the use, transfer, and copying of Advantest Software are set forth in Advantest (Singapore) Pte.
+Ltd. Redeemable Software License agreement.ou're gonna have a bad time.
+This is thanks to a bunch of units defined in
+`MapiUnit.h" looking like:

     #define    nV        *1.000000e-09